 Summer is always just around the corner when you live in Australia, and many of us are bracing ourselves for sweaty days and balmy evenings.
 There’s only so much a cold beer and a pool can do to keep you cool – if it’s indoor comfort you want, then you can’t go past a split system air conditioner.
 Split systems are one of the more popular air conditioning varieties gracing our homes with a cool breeze, and two brands are among the most popular.
 They are Fujitsu General and Kelvinator.

 Both brands are big players in the world of cooling and heating, but which reigns supreme?
 Which one has the best product range, and which offers the biggest bang for your buck?
-Here, we take a close look at their systems to find out how they compare in a straight head-to-head battle.
+Here, we take a look at their systems to find out how they compare in a straight head-to-head battle.

 Fujitsu General vs Kelvinator: Air Con Comparison